-As a solo performer, Ms. Meyer uses a single simple loop pedal to create a virtuosic orchestral experience with her viola, voice, and hand percussion.
-Drawing from wide-ranging influences which include Bach, Brahms, Delta blues, Flamenco, Indian Raga, and Appalachian fiddling, Meyer’s music takes audience members on a journey through joy, anxiety, anger, bliss, torment, loneliness and passion.
-Her solo show has been featured at iconic venues such as BAMcafé and Joe’s Pub in NYC, the Andy Warhol Museum in Pittsburgh, and in Paris at Sunset Sunside.
+As a solo performer, Jessica uses a single simple-loop pedal to create a virtuosic orchestral experience with her viola, voice, and hand percussion.
+Drawing from wide-ranging influences which include Bach, Brahms, Delta blues, Flamenco, Indian Raga, and Appalachian fiddling, Jessica’s music takes audience members on a journey through joy, anxiety, anger, bliss, torment, loneliness and passion.
+Her solo show has been featured at iconic venues such as BAMcafé and Joe’s Pub in New York City, the Andy Warhol Museum in Pittsburgh, and in Paris at Sunset Sunside.
 As an educator, she is most passionate about getting young classical musicians off the page to activate their own creativity, improvise, and awaken their own inner composer well before their college years.